|

 they certainly do not change direction on their own.

-The “so-called morphology-density relation has long puzzled
+Scientific American, the “so-called morphology-density relation has long puzzled

 astronomers.”
 Where galaxies are sparsely distributed through space,

-spirals dominate the population, only 10 to 20 percent are
+spirals dominate the population, only 10 to 20 percent are ellipticals.
+For the galaxies that are packed into clusters the

 situation is reversed.
 “Ellipticals are the majority, and the spirals

 that do exist are anemic systems depleted of gas and young stars.”
-[G.

 A fundamental question: Is the universe limited or is it limitless